aaronzhongg/Weather-iOS/README.md

 - Chameleon Framework for colouring
 - SwipeCellKit for swipe to delete
 - First time using UIPageViewController & UICollectionView
-- UserDefaults to hold persist cities
+- UserDefaults to persist cities